 For more information visit the Australian Taxation Office website.
 See also the Energy Efficiency Council fact sheet which helps small business owners, advisors and service providers make use of this initiative.

-State-based financing options
+Some state-based financing options

 New South Wales